10 Seemingly Innocent Symptoms You Shouldn't Ignore

 Too often, patients brush off seemingly benign symptoms that could signal something serious.
 If any of these 10 issues strike you, don’t wait until it’s too late to seek medical attention:

 Here are a set of symptoms that seem harmless but can signal the onset of some major disease.

 Unexplained fatigue, one that is not caused due to exertion and which is experienced doing something as simple as climbing stairs or lifting your bag may mean something serious.
 If you are feeling dull and weak for more than 2 weeks, consult a doctor.
 Extreme fatigue can be one of the symptoms of depression, sleep apnea, heart disease, or even lung cancer.

 2. Change in Bowel Movements

-Everyone has a different pattern for bowel movements from going once a day to even thrice in a week.
-But if you observe a change in the bowel movement patterns that includes constipation, diarrhea, bloating along with blood in the stool, black tarry stools, you need to consult a doctor.
+Everyone has a different pattern for bowel movements from going once a day to even 3x a week.
+But if you observe a change in the bowel movement patterns that include constipation, diarrhea, bloating along with blood in the stool, black tarry stools, you need to consult a doctor.
 The causes can be bacterial or viral infection to inflammatory bowel and at worst- cancer.

 4. Painful Periods